maga-net/project-chronos/README.md

 # RPC URL for the destination chain (e.g., Polygon Mumbai)
 DESTINATION_CHAIN_RPC_URL="https://polygon-mumbai.g.alchemy.com/v2/YOUR_ALCHEMY_API_KEY"

-# Private key of the oracle's wallet.
+# Private key for the oracle's wallet.
 Must start with 0x.
 # WARNING: Use a dedicated key with limited funds, especially for development.
 ORACLE_PRIVATE_KEY="0x..."
 ```